atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Advanced options
 ~~~~~~~~~~~~~~~~

-Different options specific to the software's behavior:
+Different options can control the software's behavior:

 * Enable or disable the reactivity of the graphical interface.
 This option must always be enabled for standard use.
-* Allow multiple instances of the forecasting software.
+* Allow multiple instances of the Forecaster (not really useful).

 .. image:: img/preferences-adv-advancedoptions.png
    :align: center